Bad Faith Insurance: What It Is & When You Can Sue Your Insurer

 Types of Damages Available

 Compensatory Damages cover actual losses including unpaid policy benefits, emotional distress, interest on delayed payments, and related costs such as attorney fees.
-These damages make policyholders whole by covering both the financial and emotional harm caused by bad faith.
 You can recover medical bills paid out-of-pocket, lost wages from missing work to fight the claim, and even increased premiums incurred when forced to find new coverage.

 Punitive Damages punish egregious insurer misconduct and deter future bad faith practices.
 Courts award punitive damages when insurers act with recklessness or malice.
-These awards can significantly exceed compensatory damages — as seen in the landmark 2025 verdicts below.
+As shown in recent 2025 verdicts, these awards can significantly exceed compensatory damages.

 Attorney Fees and Costs are often recoverable in bad faith cases, making legal representation more accessible.
 Unlike typical contract disputes where each side pays their own fees, bad faith statutes in many states allow courts to order insurers to reimburse your legal costs.